mas-bandwidth/gafferongames/content/post/why_cant_i_send_udp_packets_from_a_browser.md

 Almost as a footnote, WebRTC supports a data channel which can be configured in unreliable mode, providing a way to send and receive unreliable-unordered data from the browser.

-So why are games still stuck using WebSockets in 2017?
+So why are browser games still using WebSockets in 2017?

 The reason is that there trend away from peer-to-peer towards client/server for multiplayer games and, in short, while WebRTC make it easy to send unreliable-unordered data from one browser to another, it falls down when data needs to be sent between a browser and a dedicated server.

 The reason for this that WebRTC is extremely complex.
 This is understandable, being designed primarily to support peer-to-peer communication between browsers, it is necessary for WebRTC to include STUN, ICE and TURN support for NAT traversal and packet forwarding in the worst case.

-But from a game developer point of view, all this complexity seems like dead weight, when STUN, ICE and TURN are completely completely unnecessary when communicating with dedicated servers, which have public IPs.
+But from a game developer point of view, all this complexity seems like dead weight, when STUN, ICE and TURN are completely completely unnecessary to communicate with dedicated servers, which have public IPs.

 > <b>"I feel what is needed is an UDP version of WebSockets.
 That's all I wish we had."</b>
 > Matheus Valadares, creator of agar.io